frankwxu/Ubalt/README.md

-# Forensics Science Labs Developed by Dr. Frank Xu wxu@ubalt.edu
+# Forensics Science Lab manuals are developed by Dr. Frank Xu wxu@ubalt.edu.
+Email me if you have any questions or concerns.

+# The lab materials are free for educational purposes.
+Just simply email me your name and institutions.

+# Let me know if you have lab materials to share.